Frycoocoozwake/SystemInfoExecutable-/README.md

 The only place you can get this app is from my GitHub, YouTube, or Discord.
 If you got it off a different website delete it right away and notify me about it.
 Thank you for reading this manual, have a nice day fellow PC user!
--!Created by Frycoocoozwake on 1/7/2025 in the .bat format!~
+-!Created by Frycoocoozwake on 1/7/2025 in the .bat format!~ Also sorry for the issue that has happened.
+On the V1 release the creation date is 1/7/2024 instead of 1/7/2025.
+Sorry for the terrible issue that will be fixed soon after I finish V2.